• Tech

 Kotlin

 Kotlin is a cross-platform programming language designed to develop apps.
-It is being used by more than 60% of android developers.
+It is being used by more than 60% of androiddevelopers.
 Kotlin beholds fourth place among the fastest-growing programming language on several renowned indices.

 HTML